gcaeirodias/significantLD/README.md

 # significantLD
-This is a set of R"[1 '#References']"(#References) functions to perform chi-squared tests on r<sup>2</sup> correlation coefficients between pairs of loci (Linkage Disequilibrium) and to identify potentially linked loci across populations.
+This is a set of R[1](#References) functions to perform chi-squared tests on r<sup>2</sup> correlation coefficients between pairs of loci (Linkage Disequilibrium) and to identify potentially linked loci across populations.
 Briefly, the functions provides a pipeline to:
 1. Perform chi-squared tests on r<sup>2</sup> correlation coefficients;
 2. Perform multicomaprisions corrections in each population:
 3. Identify putative linked loci in each population and across populations based on corrected chi-squeared tests.